-Health and Safety Abroad
+Health & Safety Abroad

 The health and safety of CCU's campus community is most critical.
 While the security of any location (at home or abroad) cannot be guaranteed, CCU makes every effort to provide a supportive structure to prevent crisis through preparation activities, and to be able to respond comprehensively and quickly in case of an emerging issue.
 All CCU faculty, staff and students traveling on behalf of the university must be covered by our insurance that covers medical costs abroad, repatriation and death benefits, and emergency evacuation.
 Moreover, CCU faculty are covered by a general liability policy while acting in their university roles abroad.
 We also encourage faculty to register with the Department of State STEP (Smart Traveler Enrollment Program) before traveling abroad.
-Fore more detailed information and links to other useful resources, please visit the Health and Safety for Education Abroad.
+Fore more detailed information and links to other useful resources, please visit Health and Safety for Education Abroad.

 Want to Travel Abroad with CCU Students?

-1.Submit a proposal to lead a dynamic short-term faculty-led study abroad program.
-Programs offer one or more CCU courses being offered on a study program lasting from one week to five weeks long by 2 or more CCU faculty in locations around the world.
+- Submit a proposal to lead a dynamic short-term faculty-led study abroad program.
+Programs offer one or more CCU courses being offered on a study program lasting from one week to five weeks long by two or more CCU faculty in locations around the world.
 There is one cycle of approval and recruitment annually.
 For this year's offerings, please click here.
 For details, materials, and timeline on how to submit a proposal for a program, click here.

-2.Take CCU students abroad to a competition, research site, or conference.
+- Take CCU students abroad to a competition, research site, or conference.
 Conference travel, academic or athletic competition, or research opportunities abroad may arise that support our students’ development and advance research, academic and/or athletic development.
-Please note that effective in 2016/17, all such travel events must be reported to the Office of the Associate Provost for Global Initiatives to enable effective support and information provision for faculty and students involved.
+Please note that effective in 2022/23, all such travel events must be reported to the Office of the Associate Provost for Global Initiatives to enable effective support and information provision for faculty and students involved.

 If you are interested in developing through your department an international alumni and community travel experience, please reach out to Associate Provost Domke-Damonte (email@example.com) for how to get started.